 Country Output 1 Support Achieve the National Energy Road Map (NERM), i.e. 100% electrification with Renewable Energy by 2030 by installing eight Pico hydro projects.

+Global Output

-Global Output: 1.1 Driving investment in clean energy.
-1.2 Support to Ministries of Energy, Finance, Endecisions.
-1.3 Alignment of energy targets in NDCs with net nvironment and Planning to address key energy-related Indicators 1.1 Number of Pico Hydro stations installed in 8 locations, and integrated with national Grid System.
-1.2 Number of residents to have access to Clean energy (disaggregated by: male, female, and youth (15-24)) 1.3 Number of Government officials and staff trained 1.4 Number of green/sustainable jobs created (disaggregated by: male, female and youth (15- 24)) Activity: 1.1.
-Finalized feasibility study and detail design estimate for installation of 8 Pico Hydro Activity: 1.2 Developed detailed technical specifications and procurement of the 8 Pico hydro Activity: 1.3 Installed Pico Hydro stations and strengthen resilience of rural communities through renewable energy sources Activity: 1.4 Strengthened capacity of national and local government in operation and maintenance of the newly installed systems Activity: 1.5 Monitoring, Communication, and Coordination (Regional Technical/Management Support)
+- 1.1 Driving investment in clean energy. - 1.2 Support to Ministries of Energy, Finance, Environment and Planning to address key energy-related decisions. - 1.3 Alignment of energy targets in NDCs with net-zero pathways.

+- 1.1 Number of Pico Hydro stations installed in 8 locations, and integrated with national Grid System. - 1.2 Number of residents to have access to Clean energy (disaggregated by: male, female, and youth (15-24)) - 1.3 Number of Government officials and staff trained - 1.4 Number of green/sustainable jobs created (disaggregated by: male, female and youth (15-24))

+Activity: 1.1.
+Finalized feasibility study and detail design estimate for installation of 8 Pico Hydro

+Activity: 1.2 Developed detailed technical specifications and procurement of the 8 Pico hydro

+Activity: 1.3 Installed Pico Hydro stations and strengthen resilience of rural communities through renewable energy sources

+Activity: 1.4 Strengthened capacity of national and local government in operation and maintenance of the newly installed systems

+Activity: 1.5 Monitoring, Communication, and Coordination (Regional Technical/Management Support)